-The Introvert’s Guide to Speaking Japanese
+The Introvert’s Guide to Japanese Conversation

 This guide is designed to be something that you can refer back to as you progress from beginner to intermediate and even through advance if you want to take that step.
 We put our heart into this guide to be something I wished I had when I started out.
 I think I would have been able to study smarter and save months to a year if I had had access to these materials and ideas.

 This article will be covering the following topics: